 Breakfast wasn’t included but it was well worth paying the extra for the Skyr and homemade berry compote alone.
 KEX also has a very trendy bar which is a destination in itself.
 Live bands perform in the room surrounded by typewriters, old books and other hipster stalwarts.

 More of a glamping situation than a traditional hostel.
-Desert Nights Ecocamp is made up of lots of canvas tents.
+Desert Nights Ecocamp in Peru is made up of lots of canvas tents.
 The bathrooms are located downstairs in a proper building.

 There is a swimming pool with its own swim up bar, something rarely seen outside of large resorts and a very welcome addition.
 It even has a little waterfall over the top.